c-okelly/Software_eng_Dublin_bikes/README.md

 --------------------

 The 'City Biking Station Interface' program displays a website which allows user to query live, historical and hourly averages for stations' available bikes and stands using data stored in the SQLite database where averages for number of available bikes and available stands are calculated and recorded.
-It does so usin does so using data collected at a frequency of 1 minute via an Amazon web instance, for the period of 9th March to 20th April.
+It does so using data collected at a frequency of 1 minute via an Amazon web instance, for the period of 9th March to 20th April.

 ![Alt text](/ReadmeImages/WebsiteMockup.png?raw=true "Website Mockup")